keaglin/familybook/README.md

 # Johnson and Jones Family Book
-An application that aggregates and displays family and ancestry data.
+### An application that aggregates and displays family and ancestry data.

-_UPDATED TO AN API (Node server) AND A REACT APP (bootstrapped with create-react-app)_
+_Updated and separated into an API (Node server) and a React app (bootstrapped with create-react-app)_

 ## Project Status
 This project is still being actively developed.